foxanna/flutter_theme_workshop/workshop/02.2_themedata/instructions.md

 ## Your turn

-1. Remove `Theme` widget around `ExampleWidget`.
+1. Copy the `ThemeData` value from `Theme` widget into the `theme` field of the `MaterialApp`.
+The `AppBar` background color should change to green.
-2. Instead, set the `theme` field of the `MaterialApp` to the  light theme created with `colorSchemeSeed` field, customize buttons style.
+2. Remove `Theme` widget around `ExampleWidget`.
 All three buttons should remain lime.
 3. Set the `darkTheme` field of the `MaterialApp` to the predefined dark theme.
 Try different values for the `themeMode` field of the `MaterialApp`.